The Binding of Matrimony

 Luna gave Harry a look of mirrored seriousness, "Of course, Harry," she said nodding.

 "Okay," Harry nodded in return.
-"During the summer, I have discovered a great deal about who I am and who my family is."
+"During the summer, I've discovered a great deal about my family."
 He paused, seeming a little uncertain of what to say next.
 "For instance, this Manor, which we hope everyone assumes, is rented for the wedding.
-Well, it is actually my home."
+It's actually my home."

 Luna nodded again.
-"That is wonderful Harry, I am happy for you, but it hardly seems to have anything to do with me."
+"That's wonderful Harry, I'm happy for you, but it hardly seems to have anything to do with me."

-Harry nodded at Ginny, and turning, retrieved the study key from his pocket unlocking the door.
+Harry nodded at Ginny, and turning, retrieved the study key from his pocket and unlocked the door.

 "Luna," Ginny began.
 "Remember, at the Ministry, just before all that mess with the Death Eaters, you were telling us that you had a Great Aunt?"

-Luna looked a bit bewildered again as she tried to recall.
+Luna looked a bit bewildered as she tried to recall.
 "Oh, yes," she said finally, "I had a Great Aunt Philomena.
 She was my Grandfather's sister.
-But she disappeared, long before I was born.
+But, she disappeared, long before I was born.
 My father speaks of her sometimes."

 "Well, it turns out," Harry began as he opened the door and lead them all into the study, "that I've discovered what became of your Great Aunt."